Responsibilities of the Town Planner

 The Zoning Board of Adjustment serves as the quasi-judicial body within the Town of Maggie Valley.
 The ZBOA hears cases for special use permits and variances, and is the deciding body in such cases.
 The ZBOA also hears appeals from zoning interpretations made by the Town Planner.

-The Zoning Board of Adjustment meets only when needed at 5:30pm in the Town Hall Board Room.
+The Zoning Board of Adjustment meets only when needed, usually on the third Thursday of the month at 5:30pm in the Town Hall Board Room.
 Print an application for the Zoning Board of Adjustment here.